 Macedonia: When you see a new baby, don’t tell the proud parents how beautiful their baby is.
 It's bad luck.
 Instead, make a noise like you’re spitting to ward off evil spirits and say, “My hens poop on him or her”.

-Richard Simcott is a Production Manager for Multilingual Moderation for social media management agency eModeration.
+Richard Simcott is a Production Manager for social media management agency Emoderation.
 As a hyperpolyglot, Richard is fluent in 16 languages.
-He manages a team of multilingual moderators, and advises on multilingual projects.
+He manages a team of multilingual moderators, and advises on multilingual community management projects.
 He is a regular speaker at language conferences and is an ambassador for multilingualism.

 Other Posts by Richard Simcott